Pervis Estupiñán: Brighton and Hove Albion

-On 16 August 2022, Estupiñán signed a five-year contract with Premier League side Brighton & Hove Albion for an undisclosed fee.
-He made his debut four days later, coming on and replacing Adam Lallana in the 63rd minute in the 2–0 away win over West Ham United.
-Estupiñán made his first start for the "Seagulls" on 27 August, helping Brighton to another win and clean sheet in the 1–0 home victory over Leeds United.
-Estupiñán assisted returning World Cup champion Alexis Mac Allister's flick-in in the 5–1 away victory over EFL Championship side Middlesbrough in the FA Cup third round on 7 January 2023.
-Two weeks later, on his 25th birthday, he made a brace of assists, setting up both Kaoru Mitoma's opening goal and Evan Ferguson's late equaliser in the 2–2 away draw at Leicester City in the league.
-On 29 January, Estupiñán added to his three recent assists to make it four in as many games.
-Lobbing in a cross to the back post, finding Mitoma who brought the ball under control and fired Albion to a 2–1 victory over Liverpool to advance to the fifth round of the FA Cup.
-Two games later on 11 February, he added a further assist to his tally, with his searching delivery finding Solly March who fired in his effort to open the scoreline in the eventual 1–1 away draw against rivals Crystal Palace.
+On 16 August 2022, Estupiñán signed a five-year contract with English side Brighton & Hove Albion for an undisclosed fee.
+He made his debut four days later, coming on and replacing Adam Lallana in the 63rd minute in a 2–0 away win over West Ham United.
+Estupiñán made his first start for the Seagulls on 27 August, helping Brighton to another win and clean sheet in the 1–0 home victory over Leeds United.
+Estupiñán assisted returning World Cup champion Alexis Mac Allister's flick-on in a 5–1 away victory over EFL Championship side Middlesbrough in the FA Cup third round on 7 January 2023.
+Two weeks later, on his 25th birthday, he provided a brace of assists, setting up both Kaoru Mitoma's opening goal and Evan Ferguson's late equaliser in a 2–2 away draw to Leicester City in the league.

+On 29 January, Estupiñán recorded his fourth assist of the season in a 2–1 victory over Liverpool, helping Brighton to advance to the fifth round of the FA Cup.
+Two games later on 11 February, he added a further assist to his tally a 1–1 away draw against Crystal Palace.
 Early on in the game he had a goal wrongly ruled out by John Brooks of VAR after the official drew the offside lines against the wrong player.
 Brooks was later dropped for his next two matches.
 Estupiñán scored his first goal for the Albion on 14 May, hitting in stoppage time, scoring the third in the 3–0 away win at Arsenal, while assisting Julio Enciso's opener.

-After setting up Mitoma's opener, Estupiñán scored his second Brighton goal in their second match of the 2023–24 season on 19 August, in the 4–1 victory away at Wolverhampton Wanderers.
+After setting up Mitoma's opener, Estupiñán scored his second Brighton goal in their second match of the 2023–24 season on 19 August, in a 4–1 victory away to Wolverhampton Wanderers.

-On 28 December, after months out due to injury, Estupiñán scored a long-range goal after coming on as a substitute at halftime in a 4–2 win against Tottenham Hotspur.
+On 28 December, after months out due to injury, Estupiñán scored a long-range goal after coming on as a substitute at half-time in a 4–2 win against Tottenham Hotspur.

 AC Milan

-On 24 July 2025, Estupiñán signed a five-year contract with Italian Serie A side AC Milan for an undisclosed fee, reported to be at least £17 million.
+On 24 July 2025, Estupiñán signed a five-year contract with Italian side AC Milan for an undisclosed fee, reported to be at least £17 million.
 This signing made him the first Ecuadorian in the club's history.

+On 8 March 2026, he scored his first Serie A goal for the club in the Derby della Madonnina against Inter, in an eventual 1–0 home win.